thoughtworks-jumpstart/jumpstart/testing-and-tdd/react-testing-tools/react-testing-library.md

 Besides using [the APIs provided by the dom-testing-library like `getByText`, `getByTitle` etc](https://testing-library.com/docs/api-queries), you can also use the standard [querySelector API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
 This `querySelector` API allows you to select DOM elements with their class, ID, attribute values, etc.

+#### How to check the class names associated with one element?

+Often you need to write test cases to check if an HTML element has the correct CSS classes.

+That's easy.

+Once you obtain an element from the DOM tree, you can check its CSS class names by using the `className` attribute, e.g. `element.className`.

 ### Tutorials

 Testing React Workshop @ Paypal Sep 2018 by Kent C. Dodds